MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/migration/verify-federation-and-remote-access-for-external-users.md

 f1.keywords:
 - NOCSH
 ms.localizationpriority: medium
-description: "After transitioning the federation route to the Skype for Business Server 2019 Edge Server, you should perform some functional tests to verify that federation performs as expected.
+description: "After transitioning the federation route to the Skype for Business Server 2019 Microsoft Edge Server, you should perform some functional tests to verify that federation performs as expected.
 Tests for external user access should include each type of external user that your organization supports, including any or all of the following."
 ---

 # Verify federation and remote access for external users

-After transitioning the federation route to the Skype for Business Server 2019 Edge Server, you should perform some functional tests to verify that federation performs as expected.
+After transitioning the federation route to the Skype for Business Server 2019 Microsoft Edge Server, you should perform some functional tests to verify that federation performs as expected.
 Tests for external user access should include each type of external user that your organization supports, including any or all of the following.

 ### Test connectivity of external users and external access

 - Users from at least one federated domain, an internal user on Skype for Business Server 2019, and a user on the legacy install.
 Test instant messaging (IM), presence, audio/video (A/V), and desktop sharing.

-- Users of each public IM service provider that your organization supports (and for which provisioning has been completed) communicating with a user on Skype for Business Server 2019 and a user on the legacy install.
+- Users of each public IM service provider that your organization supports (and for which provisioning is complete) communicating with a user on Skype for Business Server 2019 and a user on the legacy install.

 - Verify that anonymous users are able to join conferences.